Maoism: Xi era

-Contemporary Maoists in China criticise the social inequalities created by the revisionist Communist Party.
+Contemporary Maoists in China criticise the social inequalities created by the CCP.
 Some Maoists say that Deng's Reform and Opening economic policies that introduced market principles spelled the end of Maoism in China.
 However, Deng asserted that his reforms were upholding Mao Zedong Thought in accelerating the output of the country's productive forces.
 A recent example of a Chinese politician regarded as neo-Maoist in terms of political strategies and mass mobilisation via red songs was Bo Xilai in Chongqing.